OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

 - In general, only Message Read mode is supported at this time.
 That means `MobileMessageReadCommandSurface` is the only [ExtensionPoint](/javascript/api/manifest/extensionpoint#mobilemessagereadcommandsurface) you should declare in the mobile section of your manifest.
 However, there are a couple of exceptions.
   1. Appointment Organizer mode is supported for online meeting provider integrated add-ins which instead declare the [MobileOnlineMeetingCommandSurface extension point](/javascript/api/manifest/extensionpoint#mobileonlinemeetingcommandsurface).
 For more information on this scenario, see [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md).
   1. Appointment Attendee mode is supported for integrated add-ins created by providers of note-taking and customer relationship management (CRM) applications.
 Such add-ins should instead declare the [MobileLogEventAppointmentAttendee extension point](/javascript/api/manifest/extensionpoint#mobilelogeventappointmentattendee).
 For more information on this scenario, see [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md).
   1. Event-based add-ins that activate on the `OnNewMessageCompose` event must declare the [LaunchEvent extension point](/javascript/api/manifest/extensionpoint#launchevent).
-For more information, see [Use event-based activation to add a signature to messages in Outlook on mobile devices](mobile-signature.md).
+For more information, see [Implement event-based activation in Outlook mobile add-ins](mobile-event-based.md).

 - The [makeEwsRequestAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox#methods) API isn't supported on mobile since the mobile app uses REST APIs to communicate with the server.
 If your app backend needs to connect to the Exchange server, you can use the callback token to make REST API calls.
 For details, see [Use the Outlook REST APIs from an Outlook add-in](use-rest-api.md).